bryansum/bsumm.net/_posts/2016-10-02-dependencies.md

 When diving into Swift development, I sought out opportunities to improve my understanding of what it could mean to organize logic in an iOS application.
 I read and watched substantial amounts of material on protocol-oriented programming, and / or using `NSOperation` as a fundamental unit of procedure abstraction (à la the *Advanced Operations* talk at WWDC 2015).

-Both of these approaches to me seem now more framework-minded than library-minded.
+Both of these approaches now seem more framework-minded than library-minded.

 Rob Napier’s fundamental argument at *try!
 Swift NYC* was that Swift is not a functional programming language.
 I agree.
 Using the type system to define behaviors can lead to substantial verbosity.
-It can also take your mind out of the problem space and into thinking about correctness & robustness checking, an irrelevant initial concern when building quickly.
+It can also take your mind out of the problem space and replaces it with pleasing the compiler, which is exactly the kind of effort you avoid when attempting a flow state.

-Using `NSOperation` subclasses for all asynchronous operations also imposed too many limits on how my application got built.
+Using `NSOperation` subclasses for all asynchronous operations also impose too many limits on how my application is built.
 The `NSOperation` state machine is relatively complex, and coming up with a reasonable error-handling model on top of it is not straightforward.
 Often times there is no one-size-fits-all solution to error handling.

-Even `CloudKit`, which based much of their API on `NSOperation` subclasses, had to make their own completion handlers (separate from the built-in `completionBlock`) as `NSOperation` could not guarantee the completion block was called on a specific thread, and therefore returned before its dependent operations get called.
+*(Case in point: even `CloudKit`, which based much of their API on `NSOperation` subclasses, had to make their own completion handlers, separate from the built-in `completionBlock`, as `NSOperation` can't guarantee completion blocks are called on a specific thread, and therefore return before dependent operations are started. `NSOperation` was designed in a pre-GCD world, and at present I wouldn't use it as more than a class-based `dispatch_async`.)*

-Using framework-minded third party code in Swift land, at present, also means real pains in ensuring all your dependencies continue working when the next breaking syntax change happens.
+Using framework-minded third party code in Swift also means real pains in ensuring all your dependencies continue working when the next breaking syntax change happens.

-Where third party code is needed, adopting libraries vs. frameworks should be preferred.
-Swift actually shines in a library context: The semantics of the language can express useful constraints that help define and scope API boundaries.
+Where third party code is needed, it's preferable to adopt libraries instead of frameworks.
+Swift can actually shine in a library context: The semantics of the language can express useful constraints that help define and scope API boundaries.

-What I’m getting at is that I think being conservative in both adopting dependencies, and new techniques, in the Swift world  makes a lot of sense to me.
+Being conservative in adopting dependencies, and new techniques is undervalued in today's software society.

 Flexibility & understandability are two major concerns for any developer, and you should be loathe to give them up without good reason.